robtimus/go-ternary/README.md

 A simple implementation of ternary expressions in Go.

-Go itself does not support ternary expressions.
+The Go language does not support ternary expressions.
 That means that you have to write quite some boilerplate code to achieve the same:

 ```go
 var result TYPE